vuryex/anihaven-wiki/content/pages/expanding-wiki.md

 3. This creates your own copy of the wiki

 ### Step 2: Make Your Changes
 1. Navigate to the file you want to edit
 2. Click the pencil icon to edit
 3. Make your changes using Markdown
 4. Scroll down and write a commit message
+> To edit a page, direct yourself to the content > pages

 ### Step 3: Submit Your Changes
 1. Click **"Propose changes"**